SELECT INTO v14

 When the following block is executed, the

-See Exception Handling for more information on exception handling.
+See Exception handling for information on exception handling.